wavemotion-dave/A8DS/readme.txt

 The emulator supports multi-disk games.
 When you need to load a subsequent disk for a game, just use the Y button to disable Boot-Load which will simply just insert the new disk and you can continue to run.
+Not all games will utilize a 2nd disk drive but D2: is available for those games that do.
+It's handy to have a few blank 90K single-sided disks available on your setup which you can find easily online - these can be used as save disks.

 The emulator has the built-in Altirra BASIC 1.55 which is a drop-in replacement for the Atari Basic Rev C (only more full-featured).
 Normally you can leave this disabled but a few games require the BASIC cart be present and you can toggle this with the START button when you load a game.
 If you try to load a game and it crashes, most likely you need to have BASIC enabled.
 Most games don't want it enabled so that's the default.
-If you want to play around with BASIC, enable the BASIC cart and pick a DOS II disk of some kind to get drive support and you can have fun writing programs.
+If you want to play around with BASIC, enable the BASIC cart and pick a DOS disk of some kind to get drive support and you can have fun writing programs.
+Be aware that the Altirra BASIC is faster than normal ATARI BASIC and so games might run at the wrong speed unless you're using the actual ATARI REV C rom.

 Missing :
 ----------------------------------------------------------------------------------